hirschf/ATLASInstructions/README.md

 # Step 4: Clone the WebAPI project and make the War file

-For this next step, navigate to a directory you'd like your project to be placed and run
+For this next step, navigate to a directory you'd like your project to be placed and run:

 `git clone https://github.com/OHDSI/WebAPI.git`